Lora Festiva

 Southern Festive Amazon

-Appearance: Medium-sized parrot, measuring around 12-14 inches in length.
-Predominantly green with a bright red frontal band and light blue markings on the forehead.
+Appearance: The Southern Festive Amazon is a medium-sized parrot, measuring 36 cm (14 in) in length.
+Green with a bright red frontal band and light blue markings on the forehead.
 The wings have blue and yellow accents, while the tail features red tips.
-Bright yellow eyes and a strong, hooked beak that is typically horn-colored or gray.
+Bright yellow eyes and a strong, hooked beak that is gray.

 Habitat: The Southern Festive Amazon prefers humid tropical forests and can also be found in secondary forests and savanna woodlands.
-They are primarily distributed in the Amazon Basin, particularly in Caquetá and Putumayo departments, as well as other lowland areas.
+They are distributed in the Amazon Basin, particularly in Caquetá and Putumayo departments, as well as other lowland areas.

-Behavior: Social Structure**: Highly social and often seen in small to medium-sized flocks.
+Behavior: Highly social and often seen in small to medium-sized flocks.
 They can bond closely in pairs during the breeding season.
 Known for their loud and varied vocalizations, which include squawks and whistles that facilitate communication within the flock.
 Mainly herbivorous, feeding on fruits, seeds, nuts, and flowers.
 They are adept foragers and often search for food among the canopy.

 Conservation Status: The Southern Festive Amazon is classified as Least Concern by the IUCN.